Guidance

 You can save your application and come back to it later.

-You must check each section before moving onto the next.
+You need to complete each section before moving onto the next.

 If you have difficulty applying online, you can telephone RPA for help on 03000 200 301 (Monday to Friday, 8.30am to 5pm, except bank holidays).

 There’s no limit to how many SFI agreements you can have under an SBI.
-Therefore, you can start and submit another application when you’ve completed your first one.
+This means you can apply for another SFI agreement once you’ve submitted your first application.

 If your application is eligible, you’ll be offered an SFI agreement through the Rural Payments service.
 The RPA will tell you when your SFI agreement offer is ready for you to check.